siennabienna/workshop-3/README.md

 https://www.reddit.com/r/learnjavascript/comments/r6h86t/how_do_i_rotate_shape_in_p5js/?rdt=53084

-When rotaing, I was using it so that it would rotate the whole canvas and the entre nouse around my new `x` and `y` coordinates.
+When rotaing, I was using it so that it would rotate the whole canvas and the entre mouse around my new `x` and `y` coordinates.
 To fix this, I needed to figure out how to re-draw everything but the head back into its origninal place so it would appear to be staying still.
 So in my function `mouseHead()`, I had to put in `rotate` at the start of the function, and also at the end to set this back into place.
 The rest I was just able to leave as the loop would re-draw it each time.

 The code for my mouse clock:
 ```js